ITzTravelInTime/SwiftLoggedPrint/README.md

 # Features and usage:

-The code is well documented, for some help here is some example usage:
+The source code is well documented, for some help here is some example usage:

 ```swift